vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

 # Deploy a VCH to a Basic vCenter Server Cluster

-This topic provides instructions for deploying a virtual container host (VCH) in a very basic vCenter Server environment.
+This topic provides instructions for using `vic-machine` to deploy a virtual container host (VCH) in a very basic vCenter Server environment.
 This basic deployment allows you to test vSphere Integrated Containers Engine with vCenter Server before attempting a more complex deployment that corresponds to your real vSphere environment.

 The vCenter Server instance to which you deploy the VCH must match the specifications listed in the prerequisites.
-This example deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.
+This example `vic-machine create` command deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.

 **Prerequisites**

 * Deploy the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
-* In a Web browser, go to  http://<i>vic_appliance_address</i>, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on your working machine.
+* Download the vSphere Integrated Containers Engine bundle from the appliance and unpack it on your usual working machine.
+For information about how to download the bundle, see [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
 * Create or obtain a vCenter Server instance with the following configuration:
   * One datacenter
   * One cluster with two ESXi hosts and DRS enabled.
 You can use nested ESXi hosts for this example.